 - Wyoming and many others

 How to distinguish CBD products from other forms of cannabis products?

 The Cannabis plant has more than 100 cannabinoids among which CBD and THC are prominent.

-Activation of CB1 receptors leads to the psychoactive effects.
-CBD, on the other hand, is non-psychoactive and does not result in activation of CB1 receptors.
+The activation of CB1 receptors leads to psychoactive effects.
+CBD, on the other hand, is non-psychoactive and does not result in the activation of CB1 receptors.